mmeendez8/mmeendez8.github.io/_projects/2021_cache_docker.md

         run: pytest tests
 ```

-This workflow needs to setup the conda environment every time it is run, even though `conda.yaml` has not changed.
-This is far from being efficient since we are spending time on doing the same thing.
-There must be a better way to speed up this... and as usually these days, Docker is involved!
+This workflow needs to configure the conda environment each time it runs, although `conda.yaml` has not changed.
+This is far from efficient as we spend time doing the same.
+There must be a better way to speed this up ... and as usual these days, Docker is involved!
 ### 3. Adding Docker into the equation

 Docker is great and we should take advantage of it.
-I don't intend to cover the basics of Docker in this post, so I assume the reader is used to fight with it.
-Anyway, if there is anything in this post that is unclear to you, feel free to reach out to me via [Twitter](https://twitter.com/mmeendez8).
+I don't intend to cover the basics of Docker in this post, so I assume the reader is used to struggling with it.
+Anyway, if there is anything in this post that is not clear to you, feel free to reach out to me via [Twitter](https://twitter.com/mmeendez8).

 We can build our Docker image based on Conda in multiple different ways.
-I just recently discover [this amazing blog](https://pythonspeed.com/) which actually covers an important issue when building this kind of images: **its size**.
+I just recently discover [this amazing blog](https://pythonspeed.com/) which actually covers an important topic when building this kind of images: **their size**.
 In [here](https://pythonspeed.com/articles/conda-docker-image-size/) you can understand why is necessary to **shrink your conda Docker images** as much as you can and the different possibilities you can use.
 For this case we will stick with the classic approach and build a single stage image over miniconda.
 I have also used some old tricks to clean conda cache and python bytecode files.

 ```docker
 FROM continuumio/miniconda3